Real Name | Scott Scovell Hamilton |

 - Scott Hamilton is 66 years old

-- Scott Hamilton has 2 child/children
+- Scott Hamilton has 2 kids

 - Scott Hamilton's kids are Maxx Hamilton, Aidan McIntosh Hamilton, Evelyne Hamilton, Jean Paul Hamilton